Morgana-S/vinyl-online/TESTING.md

     - Cause: Renaming the ids for the fields were not updated in the function.
     - Fix: Fields updated in function.

+- Async Search: No response returned if a query isn't provided.
+    - Cause: return JsonResponse was in query block.
+    - Fix: Move JsonResponse out of query block so it always returns something.

 ## Code Validation

+## Lighthouse Reports